LLM Pruning and Distillation in Practice: The Minitron Approach: Insights

-\begin{enumerate} \item Teacher correction is crucial for distillation to work optimally on a new, unseen dataset.
+\paragraph{General} \begin{enumerate} \item Teacher correction is crucial for distillation to work optimally on a new, unseen dataset.
 Fine-tuning the teacher with the dataset used for distillation in this manner yields over a 6\% reduction in LM validation loss.
-Teacher correction doesn't affect the optimality of pruning and can even be performed in parallel with distillation. \item In line with the Minitron paper's observations, we require only 380B tokens to achieve state-of-the-art accuracy post pruning with distillation. \item For width pruning, we achieve stronger accuracy by retaining attention heads and pruning the other dimensions (MLP intermediate dimension, embedding channels).
+Teacher correction doesn't affect the optimality of pruning and can even be performed in parallel with distillation. \item In line with the Minitron paper's observations, we require a order of magnitude fewer tokens (380B vs 15T) to achieve state-of-the-art accuracy post pruning with distillation. \item For width pruning, we achieve stronger accuracy by retaining attention heads and pruning the other dimensions (MLP intermediate dimension, embedding channels).

 \end{enumerate}